Commercial Emergency Lighting Testing

 What standards must be upheld?

 There are certain regulatory requirements which must be adhered to in order to ensure your commercial premises are properly protected with emergency escape lighting.
 These are:

-Guidance – this comes in the form of the BS 5266-1 Code of practice for emergency lighting of premises which gives general information and rules as to how emergency lighting should be installed and operate in commercial premises
+This comes in the form of the BS 5266-1 Code of practice for emergency lighting of premises, which gives general information and rules as to how emergency lighting should be installed and operate in commercial premises

 The emergency lighting in your commercial premises must adhere to BS EN 1838 Lighting Applications – emergency lighting.
 This states the level of illumination that must be provided including duration, colour and luminance

 Emergency escape lighting systems standard specifies the testing requirements for the emergency lighting in different premises

 The Regulatory Reform (Fire Safety) Order 2005 (RRFSO) stipulates what emergency escape lighting is required in the different types of non-domestic property and communal areas of houses of multiple occupations (HMOs).
 There are several guides available as part of the RRFSO which detail the individual requirements.

 After we have carried out an inspection, you will be given an emergency lighting test certificate, which proves your compliance.

 Prices for our Emergency Light Testing differ depending on the service required.
 You can find a full breakdown of monthly and annual fees via our Prices page and it’s easy to make a booking.
 If you have bespoke requirements, get in touch for a unique quotation.